artcuddy/project5-foodsnap-frontend/README.md

 -   When you push code to Heroku it will look at the repository contents to decide how to build the project.
 One of the factors taken into consideration is the package file.
-    With a Python project the standard file is a requirements.txt file, which will have the list of packages needed to run the project.
-If this file is present it will build the project using the Python buildpack.
+    With a React project the standard file is a package.json file, which will have the list of packages needed to run the project.
+If this file is present it will build the project using the React buildpack.

 -   It is also possible to specify the buildpack manually.
 More information about buildpacks can be found in the documentation.
 To check the buildpack for the